 Yes, they will struggle.
 I once tutored a boy whose mom was older and had raised several children.
 She told me, “The best parenting advice I have is this: Don’t steal their struggle.”

-Part of knowing how to improve problem-solving skills is allowing our children to have problems.
+Part of knowing how to improve problem solving skills is allowing our children to have problems.
 The struggle of learning is messy, time-consuming, and even frustrating for our kids.
 It may bring temporary conflict and even tears.
-My youngest needed to be shown how to distinguish the front of her underwear from the back more than 20 times before she got it!
+My youngest needed to be shown how to determine the front of her underwear from the back 20+ times before she got it!

-And some days, I didn’t have the time or capacity to teach her.
+And there were some days that I didn’t have the time or capacity to teach her.
 But not every day.
-Take the time, when you can, to teach while being your children’s biggest cheerleader!
-Every time we are able to make that choice, we are helping them get one step closer to independence.
+Take the time, when you can, to teach while being their biggest cheerleader!
+Every time we are able to make that choice, we are helping them get one step closer to independence!

 What is one problem you’ve stopped solving for your kids?